liquity/bold/INSTRUCTIONS.md

-# Building & Deploying the Liquity V2 App & Contracts
+# Liquity V2 Development & Deployment Guide

 This guide will walk you through setting up, building, and deploying the Liquity application locally.